greglank/greglank.github.io/COVID-19.md

 ## Overview

-This is a lightly-edited adaptation of an email I wrote to my poker group on October 25, 2023.
+This is a lightly-edited adaptation of an email I wrote to my poker group.
 I am including it in my data science portfolio because I think it does a nice job encapsulating
 - How data can inform good decision-making in all aspects of life
 - How I write and communicate (yes, I include headers and formatted links in my emails!)
 - Who I am and what I value

 I am not an expert on COVID-19, but I do try to make decisions based on the best available evidence.
-If the information below is misleading or incorrect, or if you have links to information that is better (newer, more thorough, more strongly established, more accessible, and/or more effectively communicated) than what I have, please let me know and I will update this page!
+If the information below is misleading or incorrect, or if you have links to information that is better (newer, more thorough, more strongly established, more rigorous, more accessible, and/or more effectively communicated) than what I have, please let me know and I will update this page!

+### Email Context

+In October 2023, I attended a concert in Las Vegas (U2 at the Sphere -- amazing!).
+A number of my poker-playing friends wanted to hear about the experience, so I wrote an email to the group talking about the concert and my poker-playing adventures.

+In a follow-up email I also wrote a description of what I did behind the scenes to make the concert trip safer in the era of COVID-19.
+[From a sociological perspective](https://www.agjohnson.us/glad/arent-systems-just-people/), I stepped off the path of least resistance by taking COVID-19 precautions, and I needed to be vocal and visible about why.

+My follow-up email is below, lightly edited and with some updated sources.
+Enjoy!

+# Greg's COVID-19 Email

+All right, I know you all have been waiting in suspense for the Vegas Follow-Up Email!

+I think it's important to start shifting the social norms around COVID-19 to a more open and frank discussion of what it looks like to act responsibly while engaging in the activities that we enjoy.
+If I share my U2 story without sharing the activities that happened behind the scenes to make it relatively safer, then that just gives the false impression that it's not necessary to take any steps at all.
+So let's start that frank and open discussion!

-### TL;DR Links
+## TL;DR Links

-This email is long and I have included a gaggle of links.
+This email is long and includes a gaggle of links.
 Links are important for supporting my claims with evidence and for providing you with resources about any topic that you would like to dig into a bit more, but if you don't know where to start, here is a short list of what I consider to be the best resources.
 All of these are accessible for a general audience; for more rigorous scientific studies and meta analyses, check out the rest of the email. :)

 - **Current prevalence of COVID-19 in the U.S.:** The People's CDC and their weekly [COVID-19 Weather Report](https://peoplescdc.org/weatherreports/)
 - **Overview of Long COVID effects:** The summary from Johns Hopkins Medicine: [Long COVID: Long-Term Effects of COVID-19](https://www.hopkinsmedicine.org/health/conditions-and-diseases/coronavirus/covid-long-haulers-long-term-effects-of-covid19)